 Goose Feather and Down Duvet

 A goose feather and down duvet is a mid-priced duvet.
 It is not as costly as a 100% goose-down duvet.
-However, don’t be deceived by retailers who are selling illegitimate goose feather and down duvets.
+However, don’t be deceived by retailers who are falsely claiming to sell goose feather and down duvets.
 They will claim that their duvets include a certain percentage of down but that is not true.
 They will only include a small amount of down and then label their product as a Hungarian or Siberian down duvet.
 To make sure that you are buying a genuine goose feather and down duvet, you have to look for a reliable retailer.

 Goose feather and goose down are not the same.
 Goose feather is a bit heavier than goose down.
 But weight is not a major concern.
 The most important thing is that goose down can insulate more, compared to goose feather.
 But then you also have to think about the price difference.

 Duvets filled with goose or duck down are more breathable and can minimise the moisture trapped in the bedding.
 Goose-down duvets provide more air circulation compared to synthetic fillings.

 What is the Appropriate Duvet Tog Rating for Night Sweats?

 The duvet tog rating should match the season.
 Keep in mind that the higher the duvet tog rating, the more warmth it provides.
 Hence, if you are experiencing night sweats, then you need a duvet with a lower tog rating, which is between 4.5 and 9.
 It has the right warmth that can help you sleep better.
 A duvet with a tog rating of 4.5 is also best for summer.
 For spring and autumn, you need a duvet with a 9 tog rating.
 For the winter, get yourself a 13.5 tog duvet by combining your 4.5 and 9 tog duvets.